novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 1. Mini-library for data preparation
 1. A DSL for Neural Network creation, including layers
 1. Pluggable weights optimizer
-1. Plug-able implementation of activation and loss functions
+1. Pluggable implementation of activation and loss functions
 1. Pluggable training metric calculation

 Everything will be implemented in pure Scala without using any third-party code.
-By plugable I mean extendable, i.e. a user can provide own implementation by implementing Scala trait.
+By pluggable I mean extendable, i.e. a user can provide own implementation by implementing Scala trait.

 Neural network and data preprocessing APIs are inspired by [Keras](https://keras.io/) and [scikit-learn](https://scikit-learn.org/stable/) libraries.